UBC FLEX Activity

 Details

-FLEX students work collaboratively with EM Network physicians and staff members to author PECS (clinical summaries).
+FLEX students work collaboratively with emergency medicine experts and ECBC staff members to author clinical summaries.

-+ Choose a topic from the list of available topics.
++ Choose from a range of available topics.

-+ Use resources (ie. OVID MedLine, emergency care websites, clinical textbooks) to research current clinical practice guidelines for a select number of conditions/procedures.
++ Use resources (e.g., OVID MedLine, emergency care websites, clinical textbooks) to research current clinical practice guidelines for a number of conditions/procedures.

-+ Work with an emergency medicine preceptor to complete the PECS.
++ Work with an emergency medicine preceptor to complete the clinical summary.

-+ Create 5-6 concise PECS outlining the approach to each condition, geographically tailored to BC protocols.
++ Create 5-6 concise clinical summaries, outlining the approach to each condition, geographically tailored to B.C. protocols.
 Topics are divided up into Diagnosis, Treatment, Management & Disposition.
-Here is the template to use when creating a PECS.
-Here is an example of a clinical summary submission.

-+ Work collaboratively with EM Network physicians and staff members.
++ Work collaboratively with emergency medicine experts and ECBC staff members.

 + All work to be completed by distance learning via Zoom and email.